Art Historical Research and Inventory

 - book illuminations from the late Middle Ages

-- the history of engraving and photography in the 19th and 20th centuries
+- engravings and photography in the 19th and 20th century

 - Gothic and Baroque sculptures